openturns/openturns/python/doc/theory/meta_modeling/pce_cross_validation.rst

 - the fast leave-one-out cross-validation,
 - the fast K-Fold cross-validation.

-Fast methods are implemented in :class:`~openturns.experimental.FunctionalChaosValidation`.
+Fast methods are implemented in :class:`~openturns.FunctionalChaosValidation`.

 .. topic:: API:

-    - See :class:`~openturns.experimental.FunctionalChaosValidation`
+    - See :class:`~openturns.FunctionalChaosValidation`

 .. topic:: References: